– Satyakam Ray

 Nitty-gritty of Hypergraphia:

-In psychology, Hypergraphia can be considered a behavioral condition characterized by the intense desire to write or draw.
+In psychology, Hypergraphia is a behavioral condition characterized by the intense desire to write or draw.
 The writing style and content can vary from person to person.

 The patients suffering from Hypergraphia tend to keep diaries-often meticulous minute details of their everyday activities, write poetry, create lists, draw pictures of the places they lived at earlier ages, write lyrics of a song heard many years before, and publish innovative stories showcasing their creative ability.

 Many accounts of patients writing in nonsensical patterns, including writing in a center-seeking spiral starting around the edges of a piece of paper.
 Even a patient wrote backward so that the writing could only be interpreted with the help of a mirror.
 Some recorded their dreams in extreme length and detail.
-Scribbling down random thoughts on a piece of paper in an ungrammatical way is a sure sign of Hypergraphia.
+Scribbling down random thoughts ungrammatically on paper is a sure sign of Hypergraphia.

 The science behind Hypergraphia: